fishfollower/SAM/README.md

 devtools::install_github("fishfollower/SAM/stockassessment")
 ```

-The following is a quick tour of the package.
+## A quick example:

 We start by downloading a few needed files.
 Here the files are taken from one of the test cases (North Sea Herring).
-We use a temporary folder to make sure we are not overwriting existing files).
+We use a temporary folder to make sure we are not overwriting existing files.

 ```R
 setwd(tempdir())